 Who We Are & What We Do

-Through drama, dialogue, and debate, we enhance empathy and encourage expression, developing self-awareness and promoting social justice.
+We use drama, dialogue and debate, along with a lot of group dynamics and processes and we expect a lot of our participants.
+We support often large groups to enhance empathy and encourage expression, developing self-awareness and promoting social justice.

-Safe Ground is a small team with national reach and influence.
+Safe Ground is a small team with a national reach and influence.

 We are absolutely committed to: